 Hidden Valley Trail

 A little after 4 miles, turn left on to Hidden Valley Trail.
 Hidden Valley Natural Tunnel is about 0.5 miles away from that point.
 The tunnel was formed with huge boulders.
-The cooler temperature inside of the tunnel felt refreshing after hiking in the sun.
+The cooler temperature inside the tunnel felt refreshing after hiking in the sun.

 Somewhere between Natural Tunnel and Fat Man’s Pass, we ran into the unicyclists again.
 This time Xena made a friend.